La Casa de Las Calacas

 Logo Development

-With a visual direction set, I started developing our logo.
-I knew that this brand would require a variety of logo styles and orientations, something that would look good on everything from a T-shirt to a website, so I explored different ways to orient text around my punk Catrina.
+With a visual identity set, I started developing our logo.
+I knew that this brand would require many logo variants, something that would look good on everything from a T-shirt to a website, so I explored different ways to orient text around my punk Catrina design.
 The illustration was an irregular shape so it not only made sense to make the type similarly irregular, but it also matched our theme.
 A grungy cowboy typeface like Kiln paired well with the Tex-Mexness of our theme and dive location, and drawing from the punk side of our theme, I distorted the characters so that they would be somewhat reminiscent of punk zine typography.

 Above: Logo variants for La Casa de las Calacas.
 The Catrina illustration in the white-on-black variants was edited to make it slightly more legible.